awesomerank/awesomerank.github.io/lists/JustServerless/awesome-serverless.md

 - [Who’s in charge of automated security](https://thenewstack.io/lori-macvittie-f5-networks-whos-charge-automated-security/) - Podcast about automated security in a serverless world.
 - [Does serverless have a place in DevOps?](https://thenewstack.io/serverless-abstract-architectures-place-devops/) - Podcast about serverless computing in a DevOps context.
 - [re:Invent 2017 Serverless Recap](https://speakerdeck.com/danilop/re-invent-2017-serverless-recap) - Slides for the presentation about the serverless related announcements at re:Invent 2017.
+- [Amazon Web Services and Kubernetes: Now what?](https://thenewstack.io/aws-kubernetes-now/) - Podcast about the re:Invent 2017 announcements with regards to serverless computing.

 ## Amazon AWS resources